saranyas-creator/TeleRobotics-Command/teleop.md

 }
 ```

-If the joystick is disconnected, the Hardware Loop automatically returns to the detection stage and retries initialization.
+If the joystick is disconnected during operation, the Hardware Loop automatically returns to the detection stage and retries initialization.

 ---

-### 4.4 Reading Robot Telemetry from S2
+## 1.4 Reading Robot Telemetry from S2

 The Hardware Loop retrieves the latest telemetry written by the UDP RX Loop into **S2 (RobotToController Shared State)**.